Bonds gain after RBI assures will ensure cash

 SINGAPORE Oil prices rose on Monday, supported by strong demand and uncertainty over the conflict in Syria, although another run-up in U.S. drilling activity kept a lid on gains.

-MUMBAI Government bonds rose on Thursday after the Reserve Bank of India (RBI0 assured markets it would ensure adequate cash and also buy debt via open market operations if needed.
+MUMBAI Indian government bonds rose on Thursday after the Reserve Bank of India (RBI) assured markets it would ensure adequate cash and also buy debt via open market operations if needed.

 Cash continues to be tight, though the overnight borrowing rate has come off after the RBI lowered its marginal standing facility rate by 75 bps to 9.5 percent.